Building and Running Workerman Apps with ServBay

 1. Ensure Composer is Available

-ServBay comes with Composer pre-installed.
-You don’t need to install it separately.
-Just ensure ServBay is started and that your chosen PHP version is enabled.
-ServBay will automatically configure the corresponding Composer environment for each PHP version.
-You can use Composer from ServBay’s terminal or an external terminal (if ServBay has added PHP and Composer to your system PATH).
+Composer is already built into ServBay, so no separate installation is needed.
+Just confirm that ServBay is running and the desired PHP version is enabled.
+ServBay will automatically configure Composer for the corresponding PHP version.
+You can access Composer via ServBay’s terminal or an external terminal (if ServBay has added PHP and Composer to your system PATH).

 composer -v

-If Composer is installed and configured correctly in ServBay’s PHP environment, you'll see the Composer version information.
-If the command is not found, check whether ServBay is running and that your PHP version is enabled.
+If Composer is correctly installed and configured within ServBay's PHP environment, you should see the Composer version info.
+If the command isn't found, check that ServBay is running and the PHP version is enabled.

 cd /Applications/ServBay/www